-Public notice means the required notification or advertisement of an invitation to bid, request for proposal, or other competitive solicitation provided for in this division, to be given to vendors for a reasonable period of time, as determined by the director, which shall, at a minimum, include: (i) direct notice to vendors by the Pinellas County Purchasing Division ("purchasing division"); (ii) posting notice or a link (which contains notice) on the purchasing division e-bidding website; and (iii) notice in a newspaper of general circulation, when required by applicable law.
-The public notice shall describe the goods and/or services sought, and state the date, time and place of the bid, proposal, or other solicitation opening.
+Public Notice means the required notification or advertisement of an invitation to bid, request for proposal, or other competitive solicitation provided for in this division, to be given to Vendors for a reasonable period of time, as determined by the Director, which shall, at a minimum, include: (i) direct notice to Vendors by the Pinellas County Purchasing Department (Purchasing Department); (ii) posting notice or a link (which contains notice) on the Purchasing Department website; and (iii) notice in a newspaper of general circulation, when required by applicable law.
+The Public Notice shall describe the goods and/or services sought, and state the date, time and place of the bid, proposal, or other solicitation opening.